Previous dayApril 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.1 earthquake 105 km ESE of Luwuk, Indonesia came in on April 19, 2026 at 21:05 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+On April 19, 2026 at 21:05 UTC, a magnitude 4.1 earthquake struck 105 km ESE of Luwuk, Indonesia.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 Coordinates: -1.242°, 123.691°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19